AndrewDGordon/stan/installation.md

 Follow the instructions on the [httpstan](https://httpstan.readthedocs.io/en/latest/).

 These were the commands I used.
-You have to edit the encoded identifiers based on the answer from the first command.

-Beware that the first command returns lots of compiler warnings, which appear to be safe to ignore.

 Start the service in one shell.
 >python3 -m httpstan